voideditor/void/.github/issue_template.md

 ---
-name: Pull Request
+name: Issue Report
-about: Submit a pull request to Void
+about: Submit an issue to Void
 title: ''
 labels: ''
 assignees: ''